timm/tested/docs/alfold.md

  -h --help Show help
 ```

-# alfold.lua

 > Extract doco from LUA files to Markdown.
 Assumes a plain Hungarian notation.

 The Little Hungarian Plain or Little Alföld is a plain tectonic
 basin of approximately 8,000 km² shared by Hunary, Slovakia and
 Austria.

-Alfold.lua, on the other hand,  uses a little Hungarian notation
+Alfold.lua, on the other hand,  is  a plain little Hungarian notation
-to document LUA code.
-In this ALFOLD language, `n`, `s`, `fun`,
+for documenting LUA code.
+Lines of comments get rendered using Markdown.
+Arguments of public functions are typed using  `n`, `s`, `fun`,
-`is`, `t` denotes numbers, strings, functions, booleans and tables
+`is`, `t` for numbers, strings, functions, booleans and tables
 (respectively).
 Also, `s` as a suffix denotes a table of other
 types;  words in UPPERCASE are classes; and instances use lower
 case versions of the classes.

 For example, this file was generated via

      lua alfold.lua alfold.lua > docs/alfold.md

 ## Conventions

 1. Anything after four dashes (`----`) is not included in the output.
 2. Any line starting with two dashes and a space(`-- `( **is** included in the output.
-3. We only show help on public function.
-4. In function argument lists, 2,4 spaces denotes optional,local arguments.
-5. `XXX:new(...)` functions are assumed to be constructors and are reported as `XXX(...)
-6. Public functions are denoted with a  trailing "-->", followed by
+3. Public functions are denoted with a  trailing "-->", followed by
    return type then some comment text. e.g.<br>
    `function fred(s) --> str; Returns `s`, written as a string`<br>
    Note the semi-colon.
 Do not skip it (its important).
+4. Alfond only show help on public function.
+5. In public function argument lists
+    - 2,4 spaces denotes optional,local arguments.
-7. In public function arguments, lower case versions of class type
+    - In public function arguments, lower case versions of class type
       (e.g. `data`) are instances of that type (e.g.  `data` are `DATA`
       so `datas` is a list of `DATA` instances).
-8  Built in types are num, str, tab, bool, fun denoted with prefixes `n,s,t,is`
+    - Built in types are num, str, tab, bool, fun denoted with prefixes `n,s,t,is`
-9. User-defined types are any word starting with two upper case
+    - User-defined types are any word starting with two upper case
       leading letters is a class; e.g. DATA
-10. Public function arguments have the type hints shown in the following table.
-11. All other variable names can be anything at all.
+6. Any other local variable, or arguments to other functions, can be anything at all.
+7. `XXX:new(...)` functions are assumed to be constructors and are reported as `XXX(...)

+Summary of type hints (applies only to public functions):

 What        | Notes
 :-----------|:------------------------------------------------------------------